kepop1/react-native-starter/README.md

 ### Want a splash screen?

-https://medium.com/@appstud/add-a-splash-screen-to-a-react-native-app-810492e773f9 for the splashscreen implementation
+https://medium.com/@appstud/add-a-splash-screen-to-a-react-native-app-810492e773f9 for the splashscreen implementation, the package used here is out of date now - it's worth looking at: https://github.com/zoontek/react-native-bootsplash